reuk/beatcomputer/readme.md

 * write special parse functions where they're needed
 * write special disassemble functions where they're needed
 * keypresses over osc
+* some 'execute' callback handler that changes highlighted row
+* uninitialized memory (from program file) should be zeroed/NOPed
+* display memory in editor

 Maybe
 -----